rust-lang/rfcs/0000-template.md

 Later phases in the compiler assert that these requirements are met.

 New nodes are added in HIR and HAIR to correspond to `become`.
-In MIR, however, a new flag is added to the `TerminatorKind::Call` varient.
+In MIR, however, a new flag is added to the `TerminatorKind::Call` variant.
 This flag is only allowed to be set if all of the following are true:

 1. The destination is `RETURN_POINTER`.